 In the midst of all of this, I also started to feel chest pains.
 The type of chest pains I had, were very similar to the symptoms described for unstable angina and they usually happened at rest or early in the morning.

 From one moment to another I would have this pain starting from my jaw, travelling down my upper back and at the front in my chest, where I could feel like a squeeze in my chest.
 I ended up twice at the hospital emergency, where they performed all sort of tests to see if I had any heart issues, but thankfully my heart was all good.

 You can read about this experience, in details, on a separate blog post.

-Soon after, I was able to be seen by a doctor, who listened to me and wanted to try to identify the cause, rather than just treating the symptoms and so he sent me for a lot of tests and scans.
+Soon after, I was able to be seen by a new doctor, who moved in my area and who really listened to me and wanted to try to identify the cause, rather than just treating the symptoms.
+This doctor sent me for a lot of tests and scans.

-Finally, after three years of horrible symptoms I received a diagnosis: I suffer of Irritable bowel syndrome (IBS) and on top of that I also have non-alcoholic fatty liver (P.S. my latest scan have shown that my non-alcoholic fatty liver has since gone – amazing :-D).
+Finally, after three years of horrible symptoms I received a diagnosis: I suffer from Irritable Bowel Syndrome (IBS) and on top of that I also have non-alcoholic fatty liver (P.S. my latest scan have shown that my non-alcoholic fatty liver has since gone – amazing :-D).

 IBS is a condition that around 15% of the population has and which causes bloating and abdominal pain, often in association with an alternating of constipation and diarrhoea.

 My doctor referred me to a dietitian, who suggested to go on strict low FODMAP food for about 6 weeks (elimination phase).
 After the six weeks I was able to re-introduce some high FODMAP food and now I follow a diet which is probably 85% low FODMAP.
 (P.S. the elimination phase length can vary depending on your individual situation).